Credit Card Debt Lawsuit in Florida

 Bank Account Garnishment

-A creditor with a judgment can obtain a writ of garnishment directing the debtor’s bank to freeze funds in the account.
+A creditor with a judgment can obtain a writ of garnishment directing the debtor’s bank to freeze the account.
 The bank freezes the account immediately upon receiving the writ.
-The debtor then has the opportunity to claim exemptions for protected funds—wages deposited by a head of household, Social Security deposits, or other exempt sources.
+The debtor then has the opportunity to claim exemptions for protected funds, including wages deposited by a head of household, Social Security deposits, or other exempt sources.

 Wage Garnishment

 Florida’s head of household exemption provides complete protection from wage garnishment for anyone who provides more than half the support for a dependent.
-The exemption applies to both traditional employees and, in some cases, self-employed individuals depending on how the income is characterized.
+The exemption covers traditional employees and, in some cases, self-employed individuals depending on how the income is characterized.

-A person who is not the head of household faces the federal garnishment cap: 25% of disposable earnings or the amount by which weekly earnings exceed 30 times the federal minimum wage, whichever is less.
-A $30,000 credit card judgment collected through 25% wage garnishment against a $60,000 salary would take years to satisfy—which is why many creditors prefer to settle.
+A person who is not head of household faces the federal garnishment cap: 25% of disposable earnings or the amount by which weekly earnings exceed 30 times the federal minimum wage, whichever is less.
+At a $60,000 salary, 25% wage garnishment on a $25,000 credit card judgment would take years to satisfy—which is why many creditors prefer to settle.

 What a Credit Card Judgment Cannot Reach

-Florida’s homestead exemption protects the debtor’s primary residence from forced sale by any judgment creditor.
-The protection has no dollar limit.
+Florida’s homestead exemption protects the debtor’s primary residence from forced sale by any judgment creditor, with no dollar limit.
 A debtor can own a $2 million home and owe $50,000 in credit card debt, and the creditor cannot force a sale or place an enforceable lien on the homestead.

 Qualified retirement accounts are fully exempt under both ERISA and Florida law.
-A debtor’s 401(k), IRA, 403(b), and pension remain untouchable regardless of the balance.
+A 401(k), IRA, 403(b), and pension remain untouchable regardless of balance.

 Life insurance cash values and annuity proceeds are exempt under § 222.14.
 Tenancy by the entirety protects jointly held marital assets when only one spouse owes the credit card debt.
-Credit card debt is almost always an individual obligation, not a joint one.
+Credit card debt is almost always an individual obligation rather than a joint one.

-Wage income for heads of household is completely exempt from garnishment.
+Head of household wages are completely exempt from garnishment.
 Social Security, disability benefits, and veterans’ benefits are exempt under federal law.

 When Credit Card Debt Becomes an Asset Protection Problem

-Credit card debt creates a real asset protection problem only when the debtor has substantial non-exempt assets.
-The categories that a credit card judgment can reach include non-retirement investment and brokerage accounts, bank account balances containing non-exempt funds, rental properties and investment real estate, and individually owned business interests without charging order protection.
+Credit card debt creates a real exposure only when the debtor holds substantial non-exempt assets.
+The categories that a credit card judgment can reach include non-retirement investment and brokerage accounts, bank balances containing non-exempt funds, rental properties and investment real estate, and individually owned business interests without charging order protection.

-During the litigation period, a debtor can take steps to strengthen exempt-asset positions.
+During the litigation period, a debtor can strengthen exempt-asset positions through legitimate conversions.
 Paying down a homestead mortgage converts non-exempt cash into exempt home equity.
 Maximizing retirement contributions moves money into a creditor-proof category.
 Ensuring marital assets are titled as tenants by the entirety protects them from one spouse’s individual judgment.

-These conversions are generally permitted under Florida law when the funds are legitimately earned.
-Fraudulent transfer claims require the creditor to prove either intent to defraud or insolvency.
+Fraudulent transfer claims require the creditor to prove either intent to defraud or insolvency at the time of the transfer.
 Converting non-exempt assets into exempt categories using legitimately earned funds is not, by itself, a fraudulent transfer under Florida’s homestead conversion doctrine.
+The key distinction is between converting existing wealth into exempt form, which Florida law permits, and hiding or dissipating assets to put them beyond any creditor’s reach.

 Debt Buyers and Documentation Problems

-Many credit card lawsuits are filed by debt buyers rather than the original creditor.
-Debt buyers purchase defaulted accounts in bulk, often with incomplete records.
+Many credit card lawsuits in Florida are filed by debt buyers rather than the original creditor.
+Companies like Midland Funding, LVNV Funding, and Portfolio Recovery Associates purchase defaulted accounts in bulk for pennies on the dollar, often with incomplete records.
 The buyer may have only a few monthly statements and a spreadsheet showing the account balance at the time of purchase.

 To obtain a judgment, the plaintiff must prove ownership of the debt, the debtor’s identity, and the amount owed.
 Debt buyers who lack the original cardholder agreement, complete payment history, and documented chain of assignment face evidentiary problems.
-An answer that challenges the plaintiff’s standing, the accuracy of the balance, and the chain of title forces the debt buyer to produce documentation that may not exist.
+An answer that challenges standing, balance accuracy, and chain of title forces the debt buyer to produce documentation that may not exist.

-Debt defense attorneys in Florida report that a significant percentage of debt buyer cases are dismissed or settled for a fraction of the claimed balance when the debtor files an answer and challenges the evidence.
-The economics work in the debtor’s favor: the debt buyer paid pennies on the dollar for the account and cannot justify the cost of a contested trial over a $25,000 balance.
+Many debt buyer cases are dismissed or settled for a fraction of the claimed balance when the debtor files an answer and challenges the evidence.
+The economics favor the debtor: the debt buyer paid pennies on the dollar for the account and often cannot justify the cost of a contested trial over a balance under $25,000.

 Gideon Alper